Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Lattice based cryptography

-The right choice of $q$, $m$ and $\alpha$ is given in the following result, whose proof is omited since it is very similar to the cryptographic scheme presented in the next subsection, whose proof we provide.
+The right choice of $q$, $m$ and $\alpha$ is given in the following result, whose proof is omited since it is very similar to the cryptographic scheme presented in the next subsection, whose proof we will discuss.

-\begin{thm}If $q\in \{n^2,...,2n^2\}$, $\alpha=\frac{1}{\sqrt{n}\log^2(n)}$ and $m$ is of the order of $1.1 n \log(q)$, then the LWE cryptosystem is correct and pseudorandom\footnote{I.e. statistically indistinguishable from a uniform distribution}. \end{thm}
+\begin{thm}If $q\in \{n^2,...,2n^2\}$, $\alpha=\frac{1}{\sqrt{n}\log^2(n)}$ and $m$ is of the order of $n \log(q)$, then the LWE cryptosystem is correct and pseudorandom\footnote{I.e. statistically indistinguishable from a uniform distribution.}. \end{thm}

 As we can see, a public key for LWE has $m$ vectors in $\mathbb{F}_q^n$, since $m$ is of the order of $n\log(n)$, it turns out that a public key has an $\mathbb{F}_q$-size of the order $n^2\log(n)$.
-This quadratic overhead is an unfeasible constrain from a practical point of view, in particular in settings such as hand-held digital broadcasting, mobile encryption and small devices in future applications of the IoT (Internet of Things), where the hardware has a relatively small memory.
-A variation of the LWE problem, the ring learning with errors (RLWE) problem was introduced to tackle this quadratic overhead.
+This quadratic overhead is an unfeasible constrain from a practical point of view, in particular in settings such as hand-held digital broadcasting, mobile encryption and small devices in tentative applications of the IoT (Internet of Things), where the hardware has a relatively small memory.
+Moreover, in other recent scenarios where homomorphic encryption is desirable, LWE cannot fit well if the plaintext space is big enough.
+Such a scenario is that of electronic elections (e-voting and i-voting), which has to combine encryption with signature and authentication.
+For a large enough country, the size of the keys (which even if a pseudorandom generator is used, must grow with the size of the plaintext space) is certainly to be taken into account.

+A variation of the LWE problem, the ring learning with errors (RLWE) problem was introduced to tackle this quadratic overhead in the key sizes.
 The foundations of the problem require several notions from algebraic number theory, which we present next.